-We are currently considered an "emerging growth company" within the meaning of the Securities Act for purposes of the SEC's executive compensation disclosure rules.
+We are currently considered an "emerging growth company" within the meaning of the Securities Act of 1933, as amended (the Securities Act) for purposes of the SEC's executive compensation disclosure rules.
 Accordingly, we are required to provide a Summary Compensation Table and an Outstanding Equity Awards at Fiscal Year-End Table as well as limited narrative disclosures regarding executive compensation for our last completed fiscal year.
-Furthermore, our reporting obligations extend only to the following "Named Executive Officers," which are the Company's Chief Executive Officer, Chief Technology Officer and Chief Operating Officer, as summarized in the following table:
+Furthermore, our reporting obligations extend only to the following "Named Executive Officers," which are the individuals who served as the principal executive officer and the next two most highly compensated executive officers who were providing services to the Company as of December 31, 2024, as summarized in the follow table:

 Named Executive Officer Principal Position

-Amanda Long Chief Executive Officer
+Kevin McAleenan Chief Executive Officer

 Ted Tanner Chief Technology Officer

-Norm Laudermilch (1) Chief Operating Officer
+Amanda Long (1) Former Chief Executive Officer

-(1) Mr. Laudermilch stepped down from the position as the Company's Chief Operating Officer effective February 21, 2024, and ceased to be an employee of the Company as of that date.
+(1) Mrs. Long stepped down from the position as the Company's Chief Executive Officer effective January 15, 2025, and ceased to be an employee of the Company as of that date.

-2023 Summary Compensation Table
+2024 Summary Compensation Table